jina-ai/docs/chapters/extend/executor.rst

 .. note::

     :meth:`post_init` is also a good place to introduce package dependency, e.g. ``import x`` or ``from x import y``.
-Naively, one can always put all imports upfront at the top of the file.
+Naively, you can always put all imports upfront at the top of the file.
 However, this will throw an ``ModuleNotFound`` exception when this package is not installed locally.
 Sometimes it may break the whole system because of this one missing dependency.

     Rule of thumb, only import packages where you really need them.
 Often these dependencies are only required in :meth:`post_init` and the core method, which we shall see later.